regindex/substring-complexity/README.md

 >  delta file

-To compute an approximation of delta using sublinear working space, run

->  delta-stream -s < file

 To compute an approximation of delta on a stream using sublinear working space and store the sketch, run

 >  delta-stream -s -o "output_path" < file